Outsource2Us shares the best ways to create a stronger Instagram content plan for you and your business

 There is a very fine balance between the amount of content you post and what you are posting.
 Making sure not to over-saturate your followers’ feeds whilst simultaneously ensuring that the relevant information is coming across can be difficult.
 Before posting, ask yourself, “When did I post last?
 Was that too long ago?
 Does this post contain all relevant information?”.
 Put yourself in your followers’ shoes and go through this process from their point of view.

 #5 – Relevance

 Building on the idea of avoiding over-saturating the feed, our final tip is to only post the most relevant information.
 The key is to find the balance between having too much content being posted and being afraid to click on the post button.
 For example, the length of your caption should reflect the content you are posting.
 If you are trying to promote clicks to your webpage then we would recommend having a small caption with the link to avoid cluttering up the post and losing client interest.
 On the other hand, if you are planning to tell a story in your caption with a paragraph of text, ensure that the image matches and compliments the story.

 Planning your content in advance is a fantastic way to be able to visualise what you are posting on a large scale and also ensure that you meet deadlines.
-For more helpful tips on Social Media Management, visit our website or contact us today!.
+Find more helpful tips on our Social Media Management page.